Mongrels (TV series): Plot

 Mongrels looks at the lives of five animals that hang around the back of a pub called The Lord Nelson in Millwall, on the Isle of Dogs in the East End of London.
-The hero of the series is Nelson (Vulpus metrosexualus), a fox who lives a metrosexual lifestyle.
+The protagonist of the series is Nelson (Vulpus metrosexualus), a fox who lives a metrosexual lifestyle.
 Described as: "The only wild fox in East London with subscriptions to all the major broadsheets (excluding The Sunday Times), Nelson is, as he never tires of introducing himself at dinner parties...
 'An urbane fox!'"

-Nelson's love interest is Destiny (Canis selfabsorbedbitchicus), an Afghan hound.
-However, Destiny has no interest in Nelson.
-She is the pet dog of Gary (Tony Way), the landlord of The Lord Nelson.
-However, like the other humans that appear in the series, he cannot understand what Destiny or what the other animals are saying.
-Elsewhere there is Marion (Felis retardicus), an idiotic cat to whom Nelson acts as a father-figure.
-Marion has been abandoned by several owners and is very corruptible.
-Then there is Kali (Aves aggravaticus), a pigeon who likes to revel in the misfortune of others.
-She speaks with a Black English accent.
-She has several grudges, including a hatred of all humans and foxes for the way they treat birds.
-Lastly, there is Vince, Nelson's friend (Vulpus cuntitcus), a violent, foul-mouthed fox who considers himself a proper animal.
-Almost all his lines contain at least one swear word that is always bleeped over.
+Nelson's love interest and best friend is Destiny (Canis self-absorbedbitchicus), an Afghan hound, though she has no interest in him.
+Destiny is also the pet dog of Gary (Tony Way), the landlord of The Lord Nelson.
+However, like the other humans that appear in the series, he is unable to understand what Destiny and the other animals say.
+Elsewhere there is Marion (Felis retardicus), an unintelligent cat who Nelson acts as a father figure towards.
+He has been abandoned by several owners and is very corruptible.
+Then there is Kali (Aves aggravaticus), a sadistic pigeon who likes to revel in the misfortune of others, and speaks with a Black English accent.
+She has several grudges, including a hatred for humans and foxes for the way they treat birds.
+Lastly, there is Vince (Vulpus c***icus), a violent, foul-mouthed fox who considers himself a proper animal.
+Almost all his lines contain at least one swear word that is always censored.

 There is no over-riding story arc between episodes, but each episode does contain recurring elements.
-During each episode there are cutaways from the main plot to create extra gags.
+During each episode, there are cutaways from the main plot to create extra gags.
 Most episodes also feature at least one celebrity appearance and every episode features a comic song.